web2project/web2project.github.io/_docs/faq.md

 ### Where else can I get support and help with Web2project?

 There are a variety of locations available.
 First and foremost, there are the [Web2project Support Forums](http://support.web2project.net).
 Questions and comments can be posted there freely and anyone in the community can answer you.
-Alternatively, there are many recommendations and explanations available on the [Web2project Wiki](http://wiki.web2project.net/).
+Alternatively, there are many recommendations and explanations available in the [Web2project Documentation](http://docs.web2project.net/).

 ### Web2project is great!
 How can I support the project?